okfn/ckanext-issues-2.9/README.md

 ## Requirements

-This extension works with CKAN 2.9+.
+This extension works with CKAN 2.9.

+Work to support this extension in CKAN 2.10 is being done but not fully supported yet.

 ## Installation

-To install the plugin, enter your virtualenv and install from pip or source:
+To install the plugin, enter your virtualenv and install from source:

-    pip install ckanext-isssues

-    pip install -e git+http://github.com/keitaroinc/ckanext-issues
+    pip install -e git+http://github.com/okfn/ckanext-issues-2.9

 Create the necessary tables: